kemitix/kemitix-checkstyle-ruleset/README.md

 #### [JavadocMethod](http://checkstyle.sourceforge.net/config_javadoc.html#JavadocMethod)

-Checks that all public methods have a Javadoc block.
+Checks that all public, protected and package methods have a Javadoc block, that all `@throws` tags are used.
+Basic setters and getters do not require javadoc.

-> TODO: scope = private (reset to default) - will require lots of new javadoc blocks

-> TODO: validateThrows = true

-> TODO: allowMissingPropertyJavadoc = true

 #### [JavadocPackage](http://checkstyle.sourceforge.net/config_javadoc.html#JavadocPackage)